FlyFFFlowers/MFoCS/README.md

-# MFoCN
+# MFoCS
-## Reference materials on the foundation and application of mathematics in cyberspace security
+## Reference materials for the Mathematics Foundation of Cyberspace Security
 ### This repository contains:
 #### 1. The implicit Markov model identifies XSS attacks
 #### 2. PrimpolyC